neetcode-gh/leetcode/hints/combination-target-sum.md

 <details class="hint-accordion">
     <summary>Hint 3</summary>
     <p>
-    We recursively select elements, increasing the <code>sum</code> and appending the element to the temporary list, which tracks the chosen elements in the current path.
-At each step, we have the option to consider all elements in the array, but we only proceed with elements that, when added to <code>sum</code>, do not exceed the <code>target</code>.
-We iterate through the entire array at each step, choosing elements accordingly.
+    We recursively traverse the array starting from index <code>i</code>.
+At each step, we select an element from <code>i</code> to the end of the array.
+We extend the recursive path with elements where <code>sum <= target</code> after including that element.
+This creates multiple recursive paths, and we append the current list to the result whenever the base condition is met.
     </p>
 </details>